davidorex/roo-clone/docs/June 2 branch-relationships.md

 3. **Maintain Compatibility**: Ensure that custom features continue to work with the latest upstream code.
 4. **Refine pre-merge preparatory steps**: envision a process of merging that reduces conflicts and maintains customizations.
 Consider a process of programmatic re-implementation of custom features into updated upstream rather than merge conflict resolution.

+-- Establish exact implementation knowledge for customizations.
+Then create mutation plans for re-implementing them.

 This approach allows for staying current with the canonical codebase while preserving the value of custom development work.